Ake festival 2021 tackles generational discordance

 It is easy to assume that our aspirations are poles apart but they are not.
 Africa cannot afford the luxury of endless culture wars.
 We must eschew the sensationalism and divisive influence of digital algorithms and find a more harmonious continental rhythm that allows us to talk to, and not past, each other.”

-In addition to exciting and lively book chats and panel discussions, Ake Festival is curating 6 intergenerational conversations on themes that impact our lives in very real ways.
+In addition to exciting and lively book chats and panel discussions, Ake Festival is curating six intergenerational conversations on themes that impact our lives in very real ways.

 He said, “Education is one of the five major sectors of the Nigerian economy that the bank is presently focusing investment in under its HEART of Sterling programme.
 The other sectors are health, agriculture, renewable energy and transportation.